EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

         return redirect(url_for("login"))

 ```
-First I made a Flask route for liking posts.
+To make the users able to like a post, first I made a Flask route for liking posts.
 The route is specified as "/post/int:post_id/like", where "int:post_id" is a URL parameter that specifies the ID of the post being liked.
 Then I made a function called Like_post that handles the POST request for liking/unliking a post.
 The "post_id" parameter is passed in from the URL parameter.

 Then the function checks if the user is logged in by checking if the 'user_id' cookie exists.
 If the cookie does not exists then the user is redirected to the log in page.
 If the cookie exists, the user ID is retrieved from the cookie and a connection to the databaseis established using the class database_worker.
 I made sure to get the user ID from the user that liked the post because the first time that I coded this function, it was not working for multiples user, since one user could remove the like from anoter use, and with the user id I can check if that user has already liked that post.